English for restaurant waiters: Giving the bill/check and saying goodbye exercise

 Close

-10. A polite phrase you use after the customer(s) have finished their meal, to ask them if they liked it, is
+10. A polite phrase you use to ask customers after they have finished their meal if they liked it, is

 I hope you enjoyed your meal: